MicrosoftDocs/customer-voice/fp-docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>Share a survey</h3>
-                            <p>Want to collaborate with others or create a template?
+                            <p class="x-hidden-focus">Want to collaborate with others or create a template?
 Learn how you can invite others to collaborate on your survey or share your survey as a template.</p>
                         </div>
                     </div>
                 </div>